lnis-uofu/OpenFPGA/docs/source/manual/openfpga_shell/openfpga_commands/setup_commands.rst

     Group configuration memory blocks under each CLB/SB/CB etc. into a centralized configuration memory blocks, as depicted in :numref:`fig_group_config_block_overview`.
 When disabled, the configuration memory blocks are placed in a distributed way under CLB/SB/CB etc. For example, each programming resource, e.g., LUT, has a dedicated configuration memory block, being placed in the same module.
 When enabled, as illustrated in :numref:`fig_group_config_block_hierarchy`, the physical memory block locates under a CLB, driving a number of logical memory blocks which are close to the programmable resources.
 The logical memory blocks contain only pass-through wires which can be optimized out during physical design phase.

+  .. option:: --group_routing

+    Adding this option will combine connection block and switch block into a single module (Currently named as `SB_*__*_`).
+The IPIN and OPIN of the grid makes connection to SB directly instead of going through a connection block.
+This is helpful, when IPIN is connected to CHANX and CHANY together.

   .. _fig_group_config_block_overview:

   .. figure:: ./figures/group_config_block_overview.png